C3nsoreD/AnimationEngine/README.md

 <img src="assets/github-images/project.png">

-You can control the projects charateristics using the control panel show below
+You can control the projects settings using the control panel show below

 <img src="assets/github-images/Control-panel.png" >

+### Control definitions.

 1. **Artifact** changes the animation model
 2. **Animation** controls the action of the model